ddrcode/querylang/README.md

 ### Current

 - async networking (request handling, GQL querying) with Tokio
-- paralllel column generation (each column in a separate task)
+- parallel column generation (each column in a separate task)
 - fast parsing engine
+- no panics, no `unwrap` calls; well-defined error handling

 ### Easy to add

 - parallel data postprocessing with Rayon
 - query and output data caching
-- streaming the output data (instead of HTTP response)

 ### Worth considering

 - Compiling query language expressions into WebAssembly
+- streaming the output data (instead of HTTP response)